stellar/go/services/horizon/internal/expingest/TESTING.md

 # Testing New Ingestion System

-This document aims to be a guide with all information needed to start testing new ingestion system in Horizon.
-If there are any issues you are facing not covered in this document, please add an issue in this repository.
+ This document describes what you need to know to start testing Horizon's new ingestion system.
+This system will soon be standard, and your feedback is valuable.
+If you experience a problem not covered in this document, please add an issue in this repository.
 For questions please use [Stack Exchange](https://stellar.stackexchange.com) or ask it in one of our online [communities](https://www.stellar.org/community/#communities).

-Please remember that this is still experimental version of the system and should only be used in staging environments!
+Please remember that this is still an experimental version of the system and should only be used in staging and test environments!

-Thank you for helping us test new ingestion system in Horizon!
+Thank you for helping us test the new ingestion system in Horizon.

 ## What is the new ingestion system?